quantify-os/quantify-core/docs/pulsar_assembler.rst

 The starting point for the assembler is a :class:`~quantify.sequencer.Schedule` containing several operations.
 The case we are considering does not include any "timeline-breaking" instructions such as hardware loops and feedback.
+We do not include any kind of classical logic.

 .. note::